AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/google-ads-destination.md

 >[!IMPORTANT]
 >
 > [!DNL Google] has deprecated new [!DNL Google Ads] cookie integrations with third-party vendors.
-In order to perform the allow list steps in the next section, you must have an existing integration with [!DNL Google Ads].
+In order to perform the allowlist steps in the next section, you must have an existing integration with [!DNL Google Ads].
 As a result, the recommended approach for using [!DNL Google Ads] is setting up a [!DNL Google Customer Match] integration.
-For more details on creating a [!DNL Google Customer Match] integration, please read the tutorial on creating a [[!DNL Google Customer Match]](./google-customer-match.md) connection.
+For more details on creating a [!DNL Google Customer Match] integration, read the tutorial on creating a [[!DNL Google Customer Match]](./google-customer-match.md) connection.

 ### Allow-listing {#allow-listing}

 >[!NOTE]
 >
 >Allow-listing is mandatory before setting up your first [!DNL Google Ads] destination in Platform.
-Please ensure the allow-listing process described below has been completed by [!DNL Google] before creating a destination.
+Make sure the allow-listing process described below has been completed by [!DNL Google] before creating a destination.
 >The exception to this rule is for [Audience Manager](https://experienceleague.adobe.com/docs/audience-manager/user-guide/aam-home.html) customers.
 If you have already created a connection to this Google destination in Audience Manager, then it is not necessary to go through the allow-listing process again and you can proceed to the next steps.

-Before creating the [!DNL Google Ads] destination in Platform, you must contact [!DNL Google] for Adobe to be put on the list of allowed data providers, and for your account to be added to the allow list.
+Before creating the [!DNL Google Ads] destination in Platform, you must contact [!DNL Google] for Adobe to be put on the list of allowed data providers, and for your account to be added to the allowlist.
 Contact [!DNL Google] and provide the following information:

 * **Account ID**: Adobe's account ID with Google.
 Account ID: 87933855.
 * **Customer ID**: Adobe's customer account ID with Google.
 Customer ID: 89690775.